 So why is retinal ‘better’ than retinol?

-Well, for starters, retinal works faster.
-Once absorbed into the skin, explains cosmetic chemist and founder of skincare consultation service Renude.co.
-Pippa Harman, all retinoids must convert into active ingredient retinoic acid in order to be used by the body.
+For starters, retinal works faster.
+Once absorbed into the skin, explains cosmetic chemist and founder of skincare consultation service Renude.co Pippa Harman, all retinoids must convert into active ingredient retinoic acid in order to be used by the body.
 This happens in steps – and where retinol is two steps away, retinal needs just the one step to become retinoic acid.
 “Because every step reduces the effectiveness of the retinoid, this means retinal can deliver more retinoic acid into the skin than retinol,” says Harman.

-How come retinal is not more irritating than retinol?
+Why is retinal less irritating than retinol?

-That said, “Both retinol and retinal can cause some irritation, particularly when first introduced,” says Harman.
+That said, “both retinol and retinal can cause some irritation, particularly when first introduced,” says Harman.
 “So they should be applied to the skin gradually, starting with a low concentration two evenings per week, and building up every two weeks until you’re using each evening.
 From then on, be consistent: "Compliance is key with retinal when it comes to lasting results," says Arora.
 It’s the same, of course, for retinol, which has benefitted from the encapsulation technology necessitated by retinal: today, there are a lot of advanced, encapsulated retinols as well, bringing the irritation potential down and making it much more user-friendly for all skin types.

 What is the most effective concentration of retinal?